OmarAlFarajat/omaralfarajat.github.io/projects/mock-pr.md

 <img class="ui fluid rounded centered image" src="../images/mino/2x2_grid_visual.png">

-## Calculating harvested resources using conditional DFS traversal
+## Calculating harvested resources using conditional DFS
 In New Haven, players accumulate resources to construct buildings in their villages.
 Resources are accumulated by placing a harvest tile onto the game board.
 By matching adjacent resources, they are able to create chains of accumulating resources.
 In the example below, the player placed a harvest tile at row 2, column 2 (highlighted in blue).
 This results in an accumulation of 12 timber (red) and 4 sheep (green).

 <img class="ui medium rounded centered image" src="../images/mino/adj.png">